| An Essay on

 is short-term and medium-term action that cannot tolerate the slow advance of

+science.
 Classifications pose, and also solve in their own way, a

 problem of compromise between two contradictory points of view, each of which is

+valid.
 These two points of view are no less interdependent for being

 contradictory, however.
 As the first section attempted to show, the framework of